scarbrob/RGBPuzz/frontend/public/PRIVACY_POLICY.md

 **Privacy by Design**: We only store your authentication provider's user ID.
 Your display name is only used locally in your browser for UI display and is never transmitted to or stored on our servers.

-To exercise these rights, you can contact us through the website.
+To exercise these rights, please file an issue at https://github.com/scarbrob/RGBPuzz/issues

 ## Cookies and Local Storage